bryanmylee/bryanmylee/README.md

   A software developer with a passion for learning new things!
 </p>

-## Current goals

-**Game development**

-I'm building new multiplayer VR experiences with Godot.

-**Rust and WebAssembly**

-I'm currently writing a cross-platform, multi-provider authentication service using Rust and Actix Web for my multiplayer VR experience.

-**Three.js and WebXR**

-I'm improving my 3D modelling skills and learning more Three.js to build interactive 3D experiences.
-I also want to apply these skills into building virtual reality interfaces with WebXR.

 ## Projects

 Check out a list of my completed projects [here. 🚀](https://bryanmylee.com/projects)